Preparing for Your Video Production Journey

 Allocate the Right Amount of Time to Pre-Production

 That being said, even working within these constraints, it’s still possible (and vital!) to plan your project properly.
 Once you do, it will pay dividends.
-You’ll end up with a video that does what you want it to.
+You’ll end up with a video that does what you want.

-So the first step is to clarify exactly what your objectives are:
+So the first step is to clarify precisely what your objectives are:

 What do you want your video to achieve?